A Simple Pressure Safety Valve Calibration Procedure

 Calibration Setup using a pneumatic pump

 PSV calibration is done by comparing the set pressure, which is the rapid releasing action (popping) of the PSV, to the displayed value of the reference standard.
-The pressure relief valve testing procedure to verify the accuracy of output pressure (set pressure) is the same.
+The pressure relief valve testing procedure to verify the accuracy of the output pressure (set pressure) is the same.

 If you want to know other types of valve testing to determine its full performance like leak testing and flow characteristics, you may need to refer to ISO 4126-1.